1 Introduction and overview

 enables it to meet requirements under the Human Rights Act (1998).

-A statement from NICE's Board summarises NICE's legal and other obligations and describes NICE's approach to meeting them, particularly the process of equality analysis.
+NICE's equality objectives and equality programme 2016–2020 summarises NICE's legal and other equality obligations and describes NICE's approach to meeting them, particularly the process of equality impact assessment.
 NICE uses this approach to consider not just equality in relation to groups sharing the characteristics protected by the Equality Act (2010) but also health inequalities arising from socioeconomic factors or associated with the shared circumstances, behaviours or conditions of particular groups (for example, looked‑after children, people who are homeless, people who misuse drugs and people in prison).
-Identification of such groups is an aspect of NICE's compliance with both general public law requirements to act fairly and reasonably, and human rights obligations.
+Identifying such groups is an aspect of NICE's compliance with both general public law requirements to act fairly and reasonably, and human rights obligations.

-NICE guidelines, and the procedures NICE uses to develop them, also take account of NICE's principles on social value judgements (see the entry on social value judgements in our Glossary).
+NICE guidelines, and the procedures NICE uses to develop them, also take account of NICE's principles on social value judgements.

 Registered stakeholders are organisations that have registered with NICE because they have an interest in the guideline topic, or they represent people whose practice or care may be directly affected by the guideline.
 They play an important role in developing and advocating for, or implementing, NICE guidelines.
-During guideline development NICE keeps registered stakeholders and the public informed of progress by email and by adding information to the guideline page on the NICE website.
-The schedule for the guideline, the scope and details of the Committee and teams involved are also available on the guideline page.
+During guideline development NICE keeps registered stakeholders informed of progress by email.
+NICE also adds information on progress to the guideline page on the NICE website.
+The schedule for the guideline, the scope and details of the committee are also available on the NICE website.

 Stakeholder organisations are encouraged to get involved in guideline development in a range of ways.
 The NICE website explains how to register as a stakeholder and how to contribute to the development of a guideline.
-Registered stakeholders comment on the draft scope and draft guideline, may provide evidence, and support implementation of the guideline.
-NICE formally responds to all comments from registered stakeholders, and these responses are published on the NICE website.
+Registered stakeholders comment on the draft scope and draft guideline, and they may be invited to provide evidence during guideline development.
+NICE formally responds to comments from registered stakeholders, and these responses are published on the NICE website.
+Stakeholders support implementation of the guideline once it is published.

 national organisations for people who use health and social care services, their families and carers, and the public